rage/java-programming/data/part-11/2-packages.md

 <!-- **Huom1:** Testien kannalta on oleellista että *käyttöliittymä* toimii **täsmälleen** kuten yllä kuvattu.
 Ohjelman tulostamat vaihtoehdot kannattanee copypasteta tästä ohjelmakoodiin.
 Testit eivät oleta, että ohjelmasi on varautunut epäkelpoihin syötteisiin. -->

-**NB** For the purposes of the test it is essential that the *user interface* work **exactly** as described above.
+**NB** For the purposes of the test it is essential that the *user interface* works **exactly** as described above.
 You should probably copy the options printed by the program from here to your code.
 The tests won't assume that your program is prepared to handle improper input.

 <!-- **Huom2:** älä käytä luokkien nimissä skandeja, ne saattavat aiheuttaa ongelmia testeihin! -->